sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 <p class="c"><img src="mindblow.gif" alt="Mindblow" /></p>

-Note this another trick if you want to do the same with a `Bifunctor`:
+Note this another trick if we want to do the same with a `Bifunctor`:

 ```scala
 implicit def leftBiasedBifunctor[C]: Bifunctor[(?, ?, C)] = new Bifunctor[(?, ?, C)] {